Milk thistle is a plant that comes from the same group of flowers as the daisy. It is not a treatment for cancer.

 What is milk thistle?

-Milk thistle is also called holy thistle, Marian thistle, Mary thistle, St. Mary thistle, Our Lady's thistle, wild artichoke, Mariendistel (German), and Chardon-Marie (French).
+The scientific name for milk thistle is silybum marianum.
+It is also called holy thistle, Marian thistle, Mary thistle, St. Mary thistle, Our Lady's thistle, wild artichoke, Mariendistel (German), and Chardon-Marie (French).

 The medicinal compound in milk thistle is silymarin, an extract of milk thistle seeds.
 It is an antioxidant that protects against cell damage.